 Before you apply the Continuous approach to your workflow, we need to start with the basics: putting your files under Git version control.
 In this example we shall use Buddy's fully featured Git hosting with code editor, branch management and merge requests.
 Here's what you need to do:

 Prepare your project by packing into a ZIP archive.
 Alternatively, you can download and use our sample .NET project available here.

 Create a new project in Buddy, choose Buddy as the Git provider and use the Import ZIP archive option:

 - If you host your projects on GitHub, Bitbucket or GitLab, you can choose one of them as the provider when setting up a new project.
 If you're a GitHub user, you can fork our sample project from our profile and select it from the project list.

 - If you're not familiar with Git, this guide will get you started.

 Step 2: Setting up Azure

-Let's automate your workflow in a way that every time you make a push to branch Buddy would deploy your project.
-First we need set a couple of things in Azure:
+Let's automate your workflow in a way that every time you make a push to branch Buddy will deploy your project.
+First we need to set a couple of things in Azure:

 - Log in to https://portal.azure.com